grycap/im/doc/source/manual.rst

 * pyOpenSSL are needed if needed to secure the REST API with SSL certificates (see :confval:`REST_SSL`). pyOpenSSL can be installed using pip.
+* `The Azure Python SDK <https://docs.microsoft.com/es-es/azure/python-how-to-install/>`_, is needed by the Azure connector.
+It is available as the package 'azure' at the pip repository.

 Installation
 ------------